- Projected enrollment for the 2020-2021 school year

 The Kensington Education Foundation (KEF) is a 501(c)(3) non-profit organization, established in 1983, with a mission of delivering academic enrichment programs to Hilltop students.
 The organization supports educational programs that supplement and extend the academic offerings funded by our school district.
 The KEF also provides financial resources to help Hilltop School mitigate the impact of changes to academic funding at the state and district level.

-Parents needed to help set up the Garden Party prior to the event, and break it down after the event.
+Parents needed to help set up the Carnival prior to the event, work at the event, and break it down after the event.

 - About Site Council